-Position: This is a permanent full-time position that is currently remote but will be based in the San Francisco Bay Area after the pandemic.
-The position is best suited for a nimble activist-educator who works collaboratively and is also capable of working independently when developing class content that will be delivered to both small (10-40 participants) and large (200+) audiences.
+Position: This is a permanent full-time position based in the San Francisco Bay Area.
+The position is best suited for an activist-educator who works collaboratively and is also capable of working independently when developing class content that will be delivered to both small (5-50 participants) and large (50-200+) audiences.

-Teaching and travel obligations vary according to organizational need, calendar, and program growth.
+Teaching and travel obligations vary according to organizational need.

-Salary and Benefits: Excellent salary depending on experience with benefits including full family health coverage and a generous pension.
+Salary and Benefits: Salary depending on experience, with pay scale of $103,777.20 to $177,967.68.
+Excellent benefits including full family health coverage and a generous pension.

-Basic Qualifications: An advanced degree in a relevant discipline or interdisciplinary field; a commitment to social justice unionism (labor movement experience preferred); eagerness to grow the nurse-led movement for health care justice; experience communicating complex ideas to general audiences; a valid driver’s license and ability to travel.
+Basic Qualifications: An advanced degree in a relevant discipline or interdisciplinary field (PhD preferred); a commitment to social justice unionism (labor movement experience preferred); eagerness to grow the nurse-led movement for health care justice; experience communicating complex ideas to general audiences; a valid driver’s license and ability to travel.

-We encourage applicants from all disciplines, particularly: Labor Studies, Political Economy/Economics, History, Feminist/Critical Gender Studies, Critical Race/Ethnic Studies, Science and Technology Studies, Medical Anthropology/Sociology.
+We encourage applicants from all disciplines, particularly: Feminist/Critical Gender Studies, Labor Studies, Critical Race/Ethnic Studies, History, Science and Technology Studies, Political Economy/Economics, Medical Anthropology/Sociology, Public Health.